Canon 80D vs Panasonic S5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 80D and Panasonic Lumix DC-S5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The S5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 80D and S5 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic S5 Manual.

 So how do things add up?
 Is the Canon 80D better than the Panasonic S5 or vice versa?
 The listing below highlights the relative strengths of the two models.